Z27a/Redback-NMP-Opendrive/README.md

 - The track currently has a set width of 4 metres.
 If the coordinates given are too small, it may cause the track to overlap on itself weirdly.

-- If the coordinates are sequenced in a way where reference lines are drawn will intersect, then it will cause the track to overlap without making a proper intersection.
+- If the coordinates are sequenced in a way where reference lines drawn will intersect, then it will cause the track to overlap without making a proper intersection.